bakjohn/NameMatchBot/README.md

     When the status is reported back as ```CREATE_COMPLETE``` then proceed to step 4.

-4. When the cloud formation stack is created successfully then upload the names.csv file to the S3 Bucket.
+4. When the cloud formation stack is created successfully then upload the names.csv file to the S3 Bucket used as unique-bucket-name-2 in step 2.
 This step populates the NamesTable with 50 sample names and will trigger the bigram tables to be populated as well.

-    ```aws s3 cp names.csv s3://<replace unique-bucket-name-2>```
+    ```aws s3 cp names.csv s3://<replace with unique-bucket-name-2>```

 ## Bot Usage